bentok/fantasy-beer-league/README.md

 Navigate to both client and server directories and run `yarn` in each.

-In client run `npm start` to run the Angular app.
+In client run `yarn start` to run the Angular app.

 Run the Mongo server with `mongod`.

-In server run `npm run dev` to run the API.
+In server run `yarn run dev` to run the API.